CriticalMoments/CMSaasStarter/README.md

 **There’s no cost for using this template**.
 The costs below reflect our suggested hosting stack.

-- $0/mo — Supabase free teir, Cloudflare free teir.
+- $0/mo — Supabase free tier, Cloudflare free tier.
   - Pros:
     - Free!
     - Can scale to thousands of users.